-- The church is considered to be a gem church and provides a vital role for many Catholics in the area. - A resident parish priest should be available to serve each of the two parishes until well in the next decade.
+• A resident parish priest should be available to serve each of the two parishes until well into the next decade.
 In addition, a priest serving the deanery as chaplain to the Victoria Hospital (and as an assistant priest) should be in residence within the parish and be able to provide support particularly when the two parishes eventually need to share priestly services.

 Parish no. 13 The parish of St Kentigern, Blackpool.
-Existing parish LATER linked with parish no. 12 2006 Mass attendance : 290 2004/5/6 average sacramental index : 52
+Existing parish LATER linked with parish no. 12 2006 Mass attendance: 290 2004/5/6 average sacramental index : 52

 - There are no changes before 2015. - LATER: Sacred Heart, Blackpool, and St Kentigern, Blackpool, may be linked. - St Kentigern, Blackpool, would become the Catholic Centre for the new Fylde deanery.
 It would be the recognised location for offices and meeting rooms for the Deanery Pastoral Council, Deanery-wide Catholic organisations (SVP, KSC, UCM, CWL, CAFOD, Pro-Life organisations, etc.) and the point of contact with the media, civic authorities and other world-faith groups.
 It is proposed that it would provide a focal point for adult formation, mission and evangelisation initiatives, maintaining contact with the parishes, coordinating special Masses and other events and generally promoting inter-parish cooperation.
+The facilities and car parking at St Mary's College could be used for offices and activities which may not be able to be accommodated on the site of St Kentigern's church.

-Comments from the Mission Review Team and its Core Group (see also Section 1 for general comments):
+Comments from the Mission Review Team and its Core Group (see also Appendix D for general comments):

-• A resident parish priest should be available to serve each of the two parishes until well in the next decade.
+• A resident parish priest should be available to serve each of the two parishes until well into the next decade.
 In addition, a priest serving the deanery as chaplain to the Victoria Hospital (and as an assistant priest) should be in residence within the parish and be able to provide support particularly when the two parishes eventually need to share priestly services.